 Ant believes that differences in your physical attributes should not be lamented, but celebrated.
-At next month's "Big Small Penis Party," men will be asked to disclose the size of their dick before entering the building, before being charged 50 pence per inch.
+At next month's "Big Small Penis Party", men will be asked to disclose the size of their dick before entering the building, before being charged 50 pence per inch.
 So with the average penis clocking in at around six inches, most men should be able to get in for the price of a Tesco Meal Deal.

 Female guests will be charged according to their preferred size.
 As in, they'll be asked how long they would like their hypothetical dick to be if they were a man, and will subsequently be charged by the inch.
-So if they imagine themselves as a man with a nine-inch dick, they'll have to pay £4.50 [$7] for entry.
-Regardless of your gender, the Big Small Penis Party is going to work out as much better value than your average night out in central London.
+So if they imagine themselves as a man with a nine-inch dick, they'll have to pay £4.50 for entry.
+Regardless of your gender, The Big Small Penis Party is going to work out as much better value than your average night out in central London.
 And don't bother lying about what you're packing, because you're only going to end up paying more.

 "Honesty is really important in both poetry and comedy," says Ant.
-"I'd written so much about my life, my wife and my friends, and then I realized they'd had to face that honesty, so it was time for me to face the honesty."
+"I'd written so much about my life, my wife and my friends, and then I realised they'd had to face that honesty, so it was time for me to face the honesty."

 Ant and his wife have been together for 17 years.
 "She's never done or said anything to reinforce any penis size anxiety," he says.
 "A relationship lasts that long by evolving.
 When you know each other so well, having this sort of anxiety creates a shell inside your personality and makes you feel you are keeping something from your partner.

 "At one stage, there was a very conscious layer of worry and anxiety I had to deal with.
 But then it struck me that, for seven years, she had been saying that she loved me.
 If I turned around and said that 'I'm not loveable because…' it questions and devalues the love she's offering me, and that's not acceptable.
-I had to work that out, move on and realize that my wife loves my cock and I do as well.
+I had to work that out, move on and realise that my wife loves my cock and I do as well.
 What more could I want?"